 Washington, DC; Miami; Pittsburgh; Chicago; Bahrain—these are just some of the places where professionals holding a master’s in human resources (HR) are finding work.
 Graduates can be found anywhere—employed in the payroll departments, contracts offices, recruitment teams, training divisions, performance compensation offices, or labor relations units of many different companies.
 And because grads with their master’s degree have demonstrated their executive value to those companies, there is another place they are now going: many sit at the “grown-ups” table in the boardroom, providing data to management teams and helping make corporate strategic decisions.
 So, where can a master’s in human resources take you?

-Because of the growth in the HRM area, individuals with MSHRM management positions such as human resources manager or benefits manager can expect salaries ranging from $85,000–$112,000 per year, according to the Bureau of Labor Statistics.
+Because of the growth in the HRM area, individuals with MSHRM management positions such as human resources manager or benefits manager can expect median salaries of $121,000 per year, according to the Bureau of Labor Statistics.
 HRM generalist salaries range from $40,000–$68,000, while senior HRM directors have a salary range of $65,000–$120,000.
-Regional salaries vary; Chicago touts HRM salaries of $59,000, $67,000 in New York City, and $70,000 in Los Angeles, says Payscales.com.
+Regional salaries vary; New York City touts HRM salaries of $85,000 and salaries go as high as $90,000 in Los Angeles and Chicago, says PayScales.com.
 Salaries can fluctuate by industry as well as the size of the organization.

 Meet the graduates